Streptococcus pneumoniae

 Worldwide, S. pneumoniae is the major cause of pneumonia, sepsis, and meningitis and the leading cause of community-acquired pneumonia in young children and the elderly.

-Streptococcus pneumoniae Antigens
+Streptococcus Antigens

-Streptococcus pneumoniae Antibodies
+Streptococcus Antibodies

 Questions?